Local Focus: Victoria Fuata'i on Candidate Camera

 Victoria Fuata'i says she has a solid connection with the local community and wants to get more involved in making the ward safe for children.
 That is why she is standing for the Flaxmere General Ward of Hastings District Council.

 "I have three children.
 The young people are most important because they're the next generation living here.
-So it's crucial for me that we create a safe environment for our children and Flaxmere."
+So it's crucial for me that we create a safe environment for our children and Flaxmere.

 "I think it's really important to lead by example.
 I want to create an atmosphere or strong family focus to keep our community safe."